xut806/AC215_ByteBites/README.md

      npm run dev
      ```
    - The frontend application will be available at `http://localhost:3000`.

-3. **Docker Compose**:
-   - Alternatively, you can use Docker Compose to set up both the frontend and backend services.
-Go to `src/`, and run the following command to start both services:
-     ```bash
-     docker-compose up --build
-     ```
-   - This will start the frontend on port 3000 and the backend on port 9000.

 ### Usage Guidelines
 - **Landing Page**: Access the landing page at `http://localhost:3000`.
 Here, you can see a landing page and learn about the features of ByteBites.
 After logging in, you can navigate to the dashboard.